shadyvalleyfarm/shadyvalleyfarm.github.io/index.md

 I have more in each goat than they are individually priced.
 I'm taking a huge loss on this herd but I need to move them soon.

-The information on this site is a bit dated.
+Some of the information on this site is a bit dated.
 Not all goats are listed under "Goats"  but the above table is up-to-date and accurate.
 I'll be updating pics and information on individual goat pages as time permits.

 All goats are due for CD&T shots in March 2016.
 Hooves were trimmed in December 2015.
 I do random fecals to test for internal parasites.
+See below for more specifics.

 # Contact

-When inquiring about pricing please be sure to include names of the goats you are interested in.
+When inquiring about group pricing please be sure to include names of the goats you are interested in.

 <form action="http://formspree.io/wes0209@yahoo.com" method="POST">
   <p>Email:&nbsp;&nbsp;&nbsp; <input type="email" name="_replyto"></p>
   <p>Message: <textarea name="body" cols='50' rows='15'></textarea></p>
   <input type="submit" value="Send">
 </form>

+# Additional Information

+## Herd Health

+This herd routinely receives fecal examinations.
+Both in house and randomly selected goat's fecals are tested by a veterinarian.
+CAE and CL tests have been negative.
+A herd this size is costly to test the full herd annually for CAE and CL.
+Goats are tested when brought into the herd, they come from herds who also test negative, and randomly selected goats are tested throughout the year.

+All goats receive an annual CD&T vacination.

+Probiotics are provided regularly and the diet is varied in order to keep the flora in the goat's rumen familiar with a variety of foods.
+Premium Chaffhaye hay is provided on a regular basis along with dry alfalfa, roughage, and whatever they find when out browsing.
+Grain is generally avoided however it is feed occassinally to keep the flora used to it and to help prevent bloat if ending up on a grain fed farm.

+I have had my share of unexpected deaths and in all cases have had a necropsy performed to know the actual cause of death.
+A lot of breeders will just say they have only had goats die from "bloat" which unfortunately is not a very good diagnosis since most dead goats will look bloated.
+We have had goats die from various reasons including copper toxicosis (too much copper - never did find the source) and a sudden parasite outbreak.

+I'm happy to discuss any health concerns and provide test results.
+Some tests have been performed by local veterinarian and others by the University of Missouri Veterinary Services Laboratory.